ImperialStrategics/Challenges/README.md

 You can choose to submit a **Jupyter Notebook** or a **PDF**.
 If you choose PDF we also require documented scripts to reproduce the results.
 There is no fixed structure for the report and it can look like a presentation if you wish.

-**We prefer quality of quantity, a perfectly good report could be comprised of a few slides & Jupyter workbook**
+**We prefer quality over quantity, a perfectly good report could be comprised of a few slides and a Jupyter workbook.**

 ### CV